bluedaze/CeasarCipher/README.md

 Created a bind for return key for get_message() function.

 10/20/2019:
-Refactored code to use object oriented model.
+Refactored GUI code to use object oriented model.
 No other significant changes.

 TODO: